ct7ct7ct7/Android-VimeoPlayer/README.md

 ### **Properties**

 * `app:topicColor` (default : 00adef) Specify the color of the video controls.
+* `app:backgroundColor` (default : 000000) Specify the color of the video background.
 * `app:autoPlay` (default : false) Automatically start playback of the video.
 * `app:loop` (default : false) Play the video again when it reaches the end.
 * `app:muted` (default : false) Mute this video on load.